2020-2021 Undergraduate & Graduate Catalog

-Since the creation of the GLIAC in 1972, Grand Valley has won the President's Cup the conference all-sports trophy 25 times and has placed as a top two finisher in the past 17 years in the Director's Cup the NCAA Division II all-sports trophy and symbol of athletic excellence.
-Grand Valley's men's teams have won conference championships in football 17 times; basketball, eight; baseball, 18; wrestling, six; tennis, one; golf, eight; indoor track, 17; swimming and diving, seven; outdoor track, 12; and cross country, 15.
+Since the creation of the GLIAC in 1972, Grand Valley has won the President's Cup, the conference all-sports trophy, 26 times.
+In the past 18 years, Grand Valley has placed as a top two finisher, including 13 titles, in the Directors' Cup, the NCAA Division II all-sports trophy and symbol of athletic excellence.
+Grand Valley's men's teams have won conference championships in football 17 times; basketball, nine; baseball, 20; wrestling, six; tennis, one; golf, eight; indoor track, 18; swimming and diving, eight; outdoor track, 13; and cross-country, 17.

 Scholarships are offered in all men's and women's sports.

 Grand Valley competes in 20 sports, including men's baseball, basketball, cross-country, football, golf, swimming and diving, tennis, and indoor and outdoor track, as well as women's basketball, cross-country, golf, lacrosse, soccer, softball, swimming and diving, tennis, indoor and outdoor track, and volleyball.